-Due to lower positivity rates, the following information is not available this week: sub-regional positivity estimates, age positivity estimates and incidence estimates.
+Due to lower positivity rates, sub-regional positivity estimates and incidence estimates are not available this week.
 The methods and survey design are regularly reviewed as part of the ongoing quality assurance process.
 The incidence method uses several weeks' data to provide the latest estimate of new infections.
 Due to lower numbers of people testing positive over the last several weeks compared with earlier in the year, the estimates of incidence are being reviewed (last published 7 May 2021).
-This review ensures that the estimates provided continue to be of high quality.
+This review ensures that the estimates provided will continue to be of high quality.